LibreCAD/docs/guides/completion.rst

         a.
 Select **Options -> Current Drawing Preferences**.
         b.
 Set or confirm the paper layout for the current drawing: Set format as desired, e.g. A4, Landscape, and click **OK**.

 #.
-Exit by clicking the **Print Preview** icon |icon02|.
+Exit the print preview window by clicking the **Print Preview** icon |icon02|.
-Adjust Dimension line placement as necessary
+#.
+Adjust Dimension line placement as necessary.
+Refer to :ref:`Dimensioning <dimensioning>` for details.
-Insert border / title block from the Library Browser Scale to suit
+#.
+Insert border / title block from the **Library Browser**:

+    - Insert a *sheet* that matches the paper format and orientation, e.g. "A4H" for a landscape A4 page.
+    - Scale to suit the
-   Explode border block and add/modify text
+    - Explode border block and add/modify text

-Open PrintPreview
-    Click Fit to Page or Zoom All
+#.
+Switch to the print preview window and check the completed drawing.
+Click Fit to Page or Zoom All if necessary

 Printing